genuinebyte/retstat/README.md

 [todo]: https://todo.sr.ht/~genbyte/retstat
 [crates]: https://crates.io/crates/retstat

-This program will **ret**urn the **stat**us code you provide it in the URL as the body of the response while also using that as the status code.
+This program will **ret**urn the **stat**us code to you.
+That is, in its HTTP response, the status code you pass in the URL will be used.
+The body of the response is the default phrasing for that code.
+If you pass a code that is unknown, "Unknown" will be the body.

-retsta was born out of the desire to have a reliable source of status codes so I could test my shell scripts without hitting someone else's server so many times.
+retstat was born out of the desire to have a reliable source of status codes so I could test my shell scripts without hitting someone else's server so many times.

 I have it live at <https://genbyte.dev/status/>, so some examples: